Tag: pain

 By far, it isn’t solely an (US) American issue.
 It is an earthly powers issue, and the church is tempted around the world to succumb.

 How’s this for a test?
-Does the person seek to make the “other” the enemy?
+Does the person seek to make the “other” the ?
 Not their struggles, their opinion, even their sins…the person themselves.

-If there really is an (the Image of God) in every human being, then is defining the “other” as “the enemy” is defining God as the enemy?
-This is how earthly work.
+If there really is an (the Image of God) in every being, then is defining the “other” as “the enemy” is defining God as the enemy?
+This is how earthly politics work.

 The third test, then, becomes does this “prophetic” word turn people against the Imago Dei?

 Over the last 4 years, much attention and vitriol have poured out in the US (and then overflowed into the world).
-Most of it was based upon and (and here’s another test: did you say to yourself, yes, “their” pain and fear, and not acknowledge yours?).
+Most of it was based upon pain and fear (and here’s another test: did you say to yourself, yes, “their” pain and fear, and not acknowledge yours?).

 Without question, there was a lot of Godly righteous anger.
 Without question, there was a lot of earthly self-righteous anger.
-Amid it all, there were Godly prophetic voices and earthly prophetic voices dressed in holy guise.
+Amid it all, there were Godly prophetic voices and earthly prophetic voices dressed in guise.

 ※Reflection※